PierreChouteau/DeepLearningWithAudio/04_ganspacesynth/README.md

 ```

-### Transfering your trained model to your own computer/laptop
+### Transfer your trained model to your own computer/laptop

-You can transfer your files, such as trained models from your the virtual machine to your on own PC  following the below command line structure.
-Open a new terminal window make sure that you are in your own computer/laptop directory.
+You can transfer your files, such as trained models from the VM to your own laptop following the below command line structure.

-- Transfering a folder
+Open a new terminal window and make sure that you are in your own computer/laptop directory.

+- Transfer the ganspace.pickle file

 ```
-scp -P 63635 e5132-admin@ml-lab-00cec95c-0f8d-40ef-96bb-8837822e93b6.westeurope.cloudapp.azure.com:/data/dome5132fileshareDeepLearningWithAudio/utilities/dlwa/models/gansynth/your_name/mysound/ganspace.pickle ~/Downloads
+scp -P 63635 e5132-admin@ml-lab-00cec95c-0f8d-40ef-96bb-8837822e93b6.westeurope.cloudapp.azure.com:/data/dome5132fileshareDeepLearningWithAudio/utilities/dlwa/models/gansynth/your_name/mymodel/ganspace.pickle ~/Downloads
 ```

+Note:
-Please note that the text **"63635"** in the command line above should be changed with your personal info.
-You can find it in the ssh command line in the pop up connect window. (see the  [login instructions](https://github.com/SopiMlab/DeepLearningWithAudio/blob/master/00_introduction/))
+- The number (*63635*) in the command line above should be replaced with your personal number.
+You can find your own number in the ssh command line that you use to connect to the VM. (see the [login instructions](../../../00_introduction/))

-**your_name/mysound** and should be replaced with your directory path in your own machine.
+- *your_name/mymodel* and *~/Downloads* should be replaced with your directory path in your own machine.

-## Training GANSpaceSynth without dlwa
+## Computing GANSpaceSynth without dlwa

 Follow the instructions for [training GANSynth](../03_nsynth_and_gansynth/gansynth/training/README.md).